gsmith77/food-lover/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes

+You will need to make a Yelp Fusion account to be able to receive data from Yelp.

+Start by going to https://www.yelp.com/fusion and clicking 'Get Started'

+Log in with Google or Facebook or Create your own account

+There copy your Yelp API Key

 ### Prerequisites

 Make sure to use rvm to switch to the most current ruby version